User Authentication

 The below describes the general approach to adding user authentication to a game that previously had no user authentication.
 For titles that already have a way for players to create an account, see the next section.
 When it comes to triggering user authentication to prompt a player to make an account there are two primary approaches commonly seen in games today.

 On mobile platforms, this method is usually seen in titles related to extremely strong IP related to well-known brands.
 If you are not affiliated with such a brand it would be wise to monitor your onboarding funnel with analytics events for each step that the player will tap or click through.
-It is not uncommon to lose a significant portion of players at the account creation step when it is triggered on the launch/title screen!
+It is common to lose a significant portion of players at the account creation step when triggered on the launch/title screen!

 In-Game Implementation: Existing Account Creation

-The following describes the approach for adding RGN account creation & login to a game or project that already has account creation.
+The following describes the approach for adding READYgg account creation & login to a game or project that already has account creation.
+The primary difference is how onboarding players are approached in terms of flow and theming.